MultiSafepay/docs/content/integrations/prestashop-1-6.md

 <summary>Applying surcharges with BVK</summary>
 <br>

-To apply a surcharge or payment fee to a payment method, you can use the third-party [BVK](https://www.bvkyazilim.com/cart/prestashop-modules) package.
+To apply a surcharge or payment fee to a payment method, you can use the third-party <a href="https://www.bvkyazilim.com/cart/prestashop-modules" target="_blank">BVK</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i> package.

 The Integration Team will do their best to support you with installing BVK, but bear in mind that it is a third-party package.
 We can't guarantee perfect compatibility.